arsnl/peppy/SECURITY.md

 ## Reporting a Vulnerability

-If you have found any issues that might have security implications in the versions supported, please send us a report privately to *oss@neaf.co*.
+If you have found any issues that might have security implications in the versions supported, please send us a report privately to *oss@arsnl.dev*.
 **Do not report security reports publicly**.